- General Election 2015/17

-I was privileged to have been selected by Edmonton Conservatives to represent them as their parliamentary candidate in the 2015 general election.
+I was privileged to have been selected by Edmonton Conservatives to represent them as their parliamentary candidate in the 2015 & 2017 general elections.
 I am honoured to have been asked to remain active in the Edmonton Conservative association in the future.
 I will do my utmost to improve the Edmonton community through campaigning and lobbying for improvements in services and facilities.

 I have always taken a proactive stance on issues that are close to my heart.
 When I realised that local children could not gain admission to their closest school (when they lived 0.2 miles from the school) I decided to take action.
 I formed a group of parents supported by the local community to campaign for increased primary school provision.
 After two years of campaigning and lobbying our campaign group have made a difference with the introduction of a free school providing 60 school places commencing in September 2016.
 There were many ups and downs in the campaign, not least the Labour local authority playing party politics and disappointing the community that they are meant to represent.

 Chair of Governors at a Multi Academy